Annie Leibovitz

 In 1999 the Corcoran Gallery of Art in Washington, DC, mounted the exhibition "Annie Leibovitz: Women", accompanied by a major book with essay by Susan Sontag.
 A broad spectrum of over 100 powerful portraits of contemporary American women are included in the series: an astronaut, a CEO, rock stars, actresses, First Ladies and Supreme Court Justices of the United States, socialites and showgirls, poets and painters, political activists and the homeless.
 The unknown, the famous and the infamous are included and the sum total is a collection of profoundly moving portraits of contemporary womankind.
 As Leibovitz proclaims, these images document "how we look and what we do.
 I'm very moved by the sense of dignity these women have."
 The exhibition, Annie Leibovitz: Women" traveled to the International Center for Photography in New York in 2000 and will tour to museums across the United States for the next few years.

-Numerous photographs by Annie Leibovitz are available through the gallery, usually in the 16 x 20" or 20 x 24" format and in the $8500 to $12500 price range.
+Numerous photographs by Annie Leibovitz are available through the gallery, usually in the 16 x 20" or 20 x 24" format.
 Please contact the gallery for exact pricing and availability.
 To view images, consult the artist's publications below as well as past issues of Rolling Stone, Vanity Fair and Vogue.

 "Photographs: Annie Leibovitz 1970 - 1990", Harper Perennial, 1991.